 Depending on your oral health, Dr. Cain may need to take an x-ray before the procedure to analyze your jaw and sinuses.
 A CT scan may help measure the height and width of the jaw bone.

-Before the surgery, the bone needed for your sinus lift surgery will need to be extracted from your own body.
-Usually, the bone is taken from your hip or the bone beneath your knee.
-If extracting bone from your body is unattainable, then synthetic material or prepared bone from a tissue bank can be used in its absence.
+Before the surgery, we extract the bone needed for your sinus lift surgery from your own body.
+Usually, we take the bone from your hip or the bone beneath your knee.
+If extracting bone from your body is unattainable, we can use synthetic material or prepared bone from a tissue bank in its absence.

 After receiving the implant bone, Dr. Cain makes a small incision in your gum tissue on the cheek side where the dental implant will be placed.
 After making the incision, Dr. Cain will open your gum tissue, expose the jawbone, and gently push it toward the sinus cavity.

 This provides a new bone and foundation to place a tooth implant properly.
 It pushes the sinus membrane toward the sinus cavity as well.
 We place the bone graft material in the small space below the lifted sinus cavity.
 Once we place the bone graft, we suture the gum tissue flap.
 In special cases, we can place the implant into the mouth after the sinus lift surgery.